 - chicken run fencing

-- food and water containers
+- food and water, plus the containers

 You may be able to source affordable equipment through your local classifieds, or community noticeboards.
 You may be able to build or make your own chicken house and run.

 Chickens come in a wide variety of breed, size, shape and purpose, including backyard chickens for egg laying, breeds for meat chickens, for dual purpose (egg laying and meat), and there are also breeds favoured as show chickens.
 Hybrid breeds have been bred to be egg factories, laying more eggs without the usual downtimes, but these chickens generally have a shorter life expectancy.

 In terms of size, there are full sized ‘standard’ chickens, and bantam chickens, which are smaller (and their eggs are smaller).
 Some chickens breeds are naturally bigger chickens, and some are smaller.